seunggs/create-k8s-app/README.md

-# Create Knative Cluster
+# Create K8s App
-Create Kubernetes clusters with preinstalled Knative for easy app serving.
+Create a Kubernetes cluster with everything included to run an app.

 It's like "Create React App", but for setting up Kubernetes cluster with helpful features preinstalled (node/pod autoscaling, https, monitoring, app serving, etc).
 It uses Pulumi to programmatically create a Kubernetes cluster and provision all the resources required to serve an app with a single command (almost). ✨

 Once the cluster is set up, you can use Pulumi to manage or add resources using the familiar Javascipt/Typescript.
-Or, you can directly manipulate Kubernetes resources using kubectl if you prefer.
+Or, you can directly manipulate Kubernetes resources using kubectl or any other tools (e.g. Terraform) if you prefer.

 * Currently supports AWS only.
 * Currently tested on MacOS.

-If something doesn't work, please [file an issue](https://github.com/sidetrekAI/create-knative-cluster/issues/new).
+If something doesn't work, please file an issue.

 <!-- If you have questions or need help, please join the [Slack channel](https://create-knative-cluster.slack.com) -->